knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Did a back day after :P Was pretty nice, did rows with 100kgs pretty well!
 Feels like my grip has improved because I was really fine with holding 80kgs on rows pretty fine.

+### 2024-07-22 23:26

+Home from gym!
+Stayed there so long just because of my brazilian mama xD But we got a pic at the end so worth it?
+Now I'm just preparing some dinner and sleeping soon because I'm going to CERN GYM with Amy tomorrow morning :_) Today she mentioned that she is looking forward for tomorrow's deadlifting session so I was like, aaaaand can I join pleaaaase xD So yeah going there to blow out my back probably!
+ALL WORTH IT, just You wait for tomorrow's entry :D

+Pretty interesting day.
+Have to finish up all the project, but it's gonna be fine I think!
+Kinda were putting the Daq pc together xD Was fun, still need to find the proper raid thing, but hopefully gonna be quick tomorrow!

+Then finishing some manuals for my programs and off we go!